zencart/documentation/content/dev/admin/templating.md

 ## Per-Page JS Files

-You may put your custom Javascript for individual Admin pages into page-specific files that will automatically load on those pages.
+You may put your custom JavaScript for individual Admin pages into page-specific files that will automatically load on those pages.

 The convention (and loading order) is: